San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 Transfers

 Your host will meet you on arrival at Guatemala City's La Aurora International Airport and will transfer you to the beautiful town of Antigua where your adventure kicks off.
-On the last day of the trip, your host will drop you back off at the same airport in time for any onward flights.
+On the last day of the trip, you will be provided with a shuttle service from the hotel which will drop you back off at the same airport in time for any onward flights.
 Transfers between La Aurora International Airport (GUA) and your hotel are provided for any flight arriving on Day 1, and departing on Day 11 of the trip.
 If you wish to arrive earlier or stay on later, your host can arrange private transfers for an additional cost.
 See Optional Extras for details.

 Travel options